crguezl/learning-vue-geting-started-guide/src/base-component.md

-## Creating a transparent base component with Vue.js
+## Creating a Transparent Base Component with Vue.js

 See the article [@basecomponent] and the repo <https://github.com/crguezl/transparent-base-component> for additional information.
 Also [@trasparentcomponent].